 For example, Centerplanks are boards with one side edged and the other side unedged.
-This board is obtained during the cutting of a log on a special sawmill in order to achieve a smooth, radial texture.
+This board is obtained during the log cutting on a special sawmill in order to achieve a smooth, radial texture.

 The edged board is more expensive than the unedged one.
-With 1 m3 of wood in the trunk, about 0.6 m3 of edged board is obtained.
+1 m3 of wood in the trunk allows to obtain about 0.6 m3 of edged board.

-Most manufacturers supply the edged board in a set of one thickness, a length in the range of + -500 mm and a width of 100 mm or more, without restrictions.
+Most manufacturers supply edged boardsin sets of one thickness, with a length equal to+ -500 mm and a width of 100 mm or more, without limits.

 In our experience, the most commonly used edged board is 150 mm wide and 2200 mm long, 26 or 52 mm thick.

-In the European classification, the designation is the letter F (QFA, QF1A, QF1B, QF2, etc).
-The American classification is more diverse.
-There are three main categories - Prime (oak of selected quality, without flaws), Fas (board, where one side contains at least 83% of the usable area) and Com.
-(Middle class board, more than half of the usable area, further depending on the subspecies).
+The European classification uses the letter F for edged boards (QFA, QF1A, QF1B, QF2, etc.).
+The American classification is more varied.
+There are three main categories - Prime (oak of selected quality, without blemishes), Fas (a board, where one side contains at least 83% of the usable area) and Com. (a medium class board, with more than half of the usable area, depending on the sub-species).

-Since the edged board is a basic carpentry material, it is difficult to outline the boundaries of the application.
-Starting from blanks, furniture panels and ending with final products - tables, doors, coffins.
+Since the edged board is a basic carpentry material, it is difficult to outline the limits of its application.
+Starting from blanks, furniture panels and ending with final products such astables, doors, coffins.